-The cool rainy climate grows a variety of plants, from the tiny “June flowers” coloring the muskegs and alpine meadows in summer to the huge conifers on the surrounding hillsides.
+The cool, rainy climate grows a variety of plants, from the tiny “June flowers” coloring the muskegs and alpine meadows in summer, to the huge conifers on the surrounding hillsides.
 The temperate rain forest of the panhandle of Alaska is widely known for its lush vegetation.
-Conifers, cone-bearing trees such as hemlock, and spruce, seems to be everywhere.
-In reality, they cover a bit over half of southeast Alaska.
+Conifers, cone-bearing trees, such as hemlock, and spruce, seem to be everywhere.
+In reality, they cover a little over half of southeast Alaska.
 Western hemlock (70 percent) and Sitka spruce (20 percent) are the most abundant.
 Western red cedar, yellow-cedar, mountain hemlock, and shore pine make up most of the rest.
 Like a soggy blanket draped over the landscape, muskeg, or peat bog, covers more than 10 percent of southeast Alaska.
-It provides a surprisingly fragile home for an abundance of plants that thrive in the wet, acid soil.
+It provides a surprisingly fragile home for an abundance of plants that thrive in the wet, acidic soil.
 During the summer, the flowers on many of them add a carpet of soft color to the muted greens and browns typical of muskeg.

-We hunt during the months of April and May and in Sept.
-Hunts are 10 days in length.
-Our costal bear hunts usually book up a couple of seasons in advance.
+For the Spring season, we hunt during the months of April and May.
+Our Fall hunt is in September and are 10 days in length.
+Our coastal bear hunts usually book up a couple of seasons in advance.

-All our hunt packages are based from the 48-foot “Icy Lady”, a very comfortable vessel with all the amenities of home.
-Good fellowship, good food, a comfortable bed, and a warm place to dry wet gear make for a good hunt, and you will find all this on board the “Icy Lady”.
+All of our hunting packages are based from the 48-foot “Icy Lady”, a very comfortable vessel with all the amenities of home.
+Good fellowship, good food, a comfortable bed, and a warm place to dry wet gear make for a good hunt.
+You will find all of this on board the “Icy Lady”.

 Our hunters will fly to Juneau (usually via Alaska Airlines) and then travel by small plane to Hoonah, Tenakee, or Pelican.
-These are regularly scheduled flights, and hunters are eligible to hunt the day of his or her arrival.
+These are regularly scheduled flights, and hunters are eligible to hunt the day of their arrival.

-They typical climate in South East Alaska while were thing can be summed up with two words cold and wet.
+The typical climate in South East Alaska can be summed up with two words: cold and wet.
 Hunters should be prepared for the constant wet weather conditions.
 We provide our clients a detailed packing list to assure they are prepared for their adventure.

 10-day brown bear hunt $12,500.
 During certain weeks a black bear can be added on for $3,500 once the brown bear is harvested. * price is subject to change.